Become part of the Design School

 Your portfolio is the most important part of your application.

-You must clearly evidence the following, through development work, as well as completed projects:
+You must clearly evidence development work, as well as completed projects.

 All applicants will be contacted by the admissions team and asked to submit a mini portfolio via PebblePad.

-The mini portfolio should consist of no more than twenty images from two or three of your projects.
+The mini portfolio should consist of no more than 10 images from 2 or 3 of your projects.

 After submitting the mini portfolio, applicants could either be made an offer for the course, referred to other courses across UAL for consideration, or invited to attend a full portfolio review and short group interview at LCC.